 GMROI Gross Margin Return on Investment calculation example

-The GMROI formula tells you how many dollars in gross profit are earned by each dollar in inventory.
-In the above example, for every $1 invested in inventory you’re producing $1.25 in gross profit.
+The GMROI formula tells you how many dollars of gross profit are earned from each dollar you have in inventory.
+In the above example, we’re producing $1.25 in gross profit for every $1 invested in inventory.

-GMROI measures inventory differently than the Turn/Earn Index (see below) and neither is “better,” just like 12 inches is not “better” than 30.5 centimeters (they’re the same length).
+GMROI measures inventory differently than the Turn/Earn Index (see below) and neither is “better.”
+It’s like 12 inches is not “better” than 30.5 centimeters because they’re essentially the same length.

 Turn and Earn Index meaning